 - Avoid swimming or surfing at dawn, dusk or night.

-However, the risk is very small and you have more chance of drowning than being attacked by a shark.
+However, the risk is minimal, and you have more chance of drowning than being attacked by a shark.

 The best months for surfing are March, April, May, June, October and November, but you can read more on the surf forecast site.